paulpster/CHMS/README.md

 - I have not messed with MySQL in any meaningful way in a decade.
 - Apparently I have not messed with GitHub in a while either...

+This has been an interesting challenge.
+There is soooo much more that could be done with this:

+- more REST stuff
+- I need better testing
+- the whole front end of course.
+- filling out letters, invoices, payments....
+- set up dev ops things for building the DB, createing test data, and testing

+I am sure I will think of more things, but I am about out of time and hope i did not forget anything significant.

 The more I look a the Requirements and Deliverables, the more I see this more of a SQL challenge than a Python one.

 # ERD